openstack/kuryr-kubernetes/doc/source/installation/devstack/ovn_support.rst

 +++++++++++++++++++++++++++++

-In order to check the default configuration, in term of networks, subnets, security groups and loadbalancers created upon a successful devstack stacking, you can check the :doc:`../default_configuration`
+In order to check the default configuration, in term of networks, subnets, security groups and loadbalancers created upon a successful DevStack stacking, you can check the :doc:`../default_configuration`

 Testing Network Connectivity